Punktum-dk/das-service-specification/README.md

 <a name="demo-client"></a>
 ## Demo Client

-A [demo client](https://github.com/DK-Hostmaster/das-demo-client-mojolicious) is available as open source.
+A [demo client](https://github.com/DK-Hostmaster/das-demo-client-mojolicious) is available as open source under a MIT license.

 <a name="appendices"></a>
 # Appendices